his undergraduate degree from MIT, and his Ph.D. from U. C. Berkeley

-He serves on review boards of the Advanced Photon Source and the NIST Center for Neutron Research.
+He serves on review boards of the Advanced Photon Source and the Spallation Neutron Source.

 He consulted for an electronics testing company, Everett Charles Technologies, for the Defense Science Board, was a member of the Science Advisory

-Board of Actium Materials and Contour Energy, and is now on the Science Board of the Materials Project.
+Board of Actium Materials, Contour Energy, and the Materials Project.
 Fultz has authored or co-authored approximately

 With his friend, Prof. J. Howe of Univ.
 Virginia,